 A sensitivity of the model to using the commercial length composition data from PacFIN was also considered.
-The fits changed only slightly, (increasing depletion from 0.46 to 0.48) but given the concerns outlined in the discussion on commercial length composition the base model includes the commercial length compositions from CALCOM.
+The fits changed only slightly, (increasing depletion from 0.46 to 0.48) but given the concerns outlined in the discussion on commercial length composition the preand post-STAR base models include the commercial length compositions from CALCOM.

-Sensitivities were developed to look at alternate selectivity patterns for the the commercial discard fleet and the CCFRP survey.
-Neither of the length compositions for these fleets observed larger fish.
+Sensitivities were developed to look at alternate selectivity patterns for the commercial discard fleet and the CCFRP survey.
 A time block for the commercial discard fishery was not considered since no length composition of discarded fish were available prior to 2004.

-1612 2.4.3 Uncertainty and Sensitivity Analyses to the pre-STAR base
+2.4.3 Uncertainty and Sensitivity Analyses to the pre-STAR base